 Serious Side Effects

-In rare cases, Valium may lead to more severe side effects, including:
+In rare instances, Valium may cause more severe adverse effects, including:

 - Memory Problems: Some individuals may experience difficulty recalling events or information.